-The purpose of this mitigation plan (Plan) is to establish a dispute-resolution mechanism that existing and "grandfathered" groundwater users can use to resolve claims that may arise because of groundwater withdrawals from the James City Service Authority's (JCSA) wells in James City County, Virginia (the Project), specifically withdrawals from the wells of the Central System covered by this permit application.
+The purpose of this mitigation plan (Plan) is to establish a dispute-resolution mechanism that existing groundwater users can use to resolve claims that may arise because of groundwater withdrawals from the James City Service Authority's (JCSA) wells in James City County, Virginia (the Project) specifically withdrawals from the wells of the Central System covered by this permit application.

-Pursuant to the Groundwater Act of 1992 and the regulations adopted under it, the Department of Environment Quality (DEQ) issued JCSA Permit Numbers GW0030000 - Stonehouse, GW0031000 - Racefield, GW 0031100 - Glenwood Acres, GW0031200 - King's Village, GW0043000-The Retreat, GW0031300 - Upper County Park, GW003140 - Ware Creek Manor, GW0038000 - Wexford Hills, and GW0041000 - Central System.
-These permits increase one permitted withdrawal to allow for projected growth in the County during the permits periods.
+Pursuant to the Groundwater Act of 1992 and the regulations adopted under it, the Department of Environment Quality (DEQ) issued JCSA groundwater withdrawal permits for the following systems: Central System; Wexford Hills; Racefield; King's Village; Ware Creek Manor; The Retreat; Liberty Ridge; and Westport.
+Permit Numbers GW0030000 Stonehouse, GW0031000 Racefield, GW 0031100 Glenwood Acres, GW0031200 King's Village, GW0043000 The Retreat, GW0031300 Upper County Park, GW003140 Ware Creek Manor, GW0049400 Wexford Hills, and GW0041000 Central System.

-Modeling predictions, developed by JCSA and accepted by the DEQ as part of the record of permit proceedings, project the expected zones of influence of withdrawals from the permitted wells and indicate that the withdrawals are expected to have impacts on existing groundwater users.
+Modeling predictions, developed as part of the record of permit proceedings, project the expected zones of influence of withdrawals from the permitted wells and indicate that the withdrawals are expected to have impacts on existing groundwater users.
 There may be nonpermitted groundwater users within the area where simulated drawdown exceeds one foot.
-To safeguard existing groundwater users, JCSA developed adopted this mitigation plan.
+To safeguard existing groundwater users, JCSA adopted this mitigation plan.